 So, if you end up with a light fluffy layer of sandy concrete then congratulate yourself — you just installed a shower floor base correctly!

 If you’re reading this post to simply figure out how to effectively manage a contractor who’s installing a custom tile shower for you, then hopefully this info will make you feel a lot more assured and certain about what to look for to ensure your contractor is doing a competent job.

-But, if you’re a DIY do-it-yourselfer doing research to prepare for installing your own custom shower, then even this detailed explanation might still seem intimidating.
+But, if you’re a DIY do-it-yourselfer doing research for how to slope a shower pan, then even this detailed explanation might still seem intimidating.
 It’s okay.
 Take a few breaths and repeat “it is just a series of small steps.”
-Seriously, this isn’t rocket science.
+Seriously, sloping a shower pan isn’t rocket science.

 As will your install be!